Michel3951/ark-server-scraper/README.md

 ### Creating the bot
 Now the first part is done.
 In order to get the bot online you need to make one first, you can do this [here](https://discordapp.com/developers/applications/) click on "New Application" and give it a fancy name.
 Go to the "Bot" section and click on "Add bot", after that copy your token (Not your client id) and paste it in `config/config.json`.
 Now you need to set a channel where the bot should post the messages
-DM's are not supported, make sure the bot has permission to read & send messages.
+DM's are not supported, make sure the bot has permission to read & send messages, to set a channel go to `config/config.json` and paste a channel ID.
+You can get the channel id by typing `\#channel-name` on discord.
 To track a server copy the url from the battlemetrics page, for example ```https://www.battlemetrics.com/servers/ark/73185``` and put it inside the servers array in `config/config.json`.
 If you're not a programmer, it should look something like this:
 ```
 {